singhkunal2050/singhkunal2050v2/src/blog/things-to-do-as-a-frontend-architect-a-complete-guide.md

 ---
-title: Things to Do as a Frontend Architect: A Complete Guide
+title: "Things to Do as a Frontend Architect: A Complete Guide"
 description: A comprehensive guide to the responsibilities, tasks, and best practices for Frontend Architects - from technical vision to team leadership.
 tags:
   - Frontend